canonical/kafka-k8s-operator/docs/reference/release-notes/revision-56-51.md

 | Charmed Apache Kafka rock     | 3-22.04_stable   | [sha256:4b3495](https://github.com/canonical/charmed-kafka-rock/pkgs/container/charmed-kafka/169796414)         | [66518b](https://github.com/canonical/charmed-kafka-rock/tree/66518b362e73528c8aaec06e331337fbfd0697f1)             |
 | Charmed Apache Kafka K8s operator     | 3/stable         | 56                                                                                                              | [fe1f1c](https://github.com/canonical/kafka-k8s-operator/tree/fe1f1ce1d8412423e1cccb91b06a96b9622789b1)             |

 ## Technical notes

 * A Charmed Apache Kafka K8s cluster is secure by default, meaning that when deployed if there are no client charms related to it, external listeners will not be enabled.
 * We recommend deploying one `data-integrator` with `extra-user-roles=admin` alongside the Charmed Apache Kafka deployment, in order to enable listeners and also create one user with elevated permission to perform administrative tasks.
 For more information, see the [How-to manage application](/) guide.
-* The current version of Apache Kafka does not yet support direct integration with Ingress, NodePort or LoadBalancer services.
+* The current version of Apache Kafka does not yet support direct integration with Ingress, NodePort or Load Balancer services.
 We recommend using it for usage within the K8s network.
 * The current release has been tested with Juju 2.9.45+ and Juju 3.1+
-* Inplace upgrade for charms tracking `latest` is not supported, both for Apache ZooKeeper and Apache Kafka charms.
+* In-place upgrade for charms tracking `latest` is not supported, both for Apache ZooKeeper and Apache Kafka charms.
 Perform data migration to upgrade to a Charmed Apache Kafka cluster managed via a `3/stable` charm.
   For more information on how to perform the migration, see [How-to migrate a cluster](/) guide.